 Type: Dome ⸱ Interior Space: 84 sq. ft. ⸱ Peak Height: 74” ⸱ Weight: 20 lbs.
 10 oz.

-The REI Co-Op Base Camp 6 does everything camping families need a tent to do.
-It’s spacious, easy to pitch, performs well in hot and wet weather, and has plenty of storage options that help to optimize livability.
+The REI Co-Op Base Camp 6 scoops our best family tent award because it does everything camping families need a tent to do – and at a reasonable price.
+It’s spacious, easy to pitch, performs well in hot and wet weather, and has plenty of storage options to optimize livability.

-While the Base Camp’s geodesic, dome-style design means it has a little less headroom than tunnel or cabin tents, it also gives it more stability in windy conditions.
-Its peak height of 74 inches is also impressive for a dome-style tent – just bear in mind that this will decrease the further you get from the center of the tent.
+While the Base Camp’s geodesic, dome-style design means it has slightly less headroom than tunnel or cabin tents, it makes it more stable in windy conditions.
+Its peak height of 74 inches is also impressive for a dome-style tent – just bear in mind that this will decrease the further you get from the tent’s center.

 The Base Camp is made with among the burliest materials on our list.
 That includes a 75D rainfly and body fabric, and 150D floor, all of which are waterproof enough for 3- or even 4-season use.

-The Base Camp is also full of value-adding features.
+The Base Camp is also full of value-adding features that our testers loved.
 It has two large air vents in the roof to boost airflow, 14 pockets for gear storage, hang loops, two large vestibules, and two huge doors.

-While a fraction pricier than the REI Grand Hut 6, the Base Camp has an extra 10 square feet of vestibule room and performs better in wet and windy weather.
-And while it’s not as roomy as the TNF Wawona, its superior weather protection and bountiful features will make it a better tent for some.
+While not as roomy as the TNF Wawona, its superior weather protection and bountiful features will make the Base Camp a better tent for some.

 If the 6-person version of this tent is overkill for your needs, be sure to check out the Base Camp 4.